Appdynamics/appd_aws_observability_lab/lab_guide/content/10_Backstory/_index.md

 ## 1: Understand the Current Application

 It has been over a year since the Dev team refactored the online application, containerized services and moved them out of the data center into the cloud.
-There is no current architecture diagram for the application though many changes have been made since its original deployment.
+There is no current architecture diagram for the application and many changes have been made since its original deployment.
 An accurate assessment of the items below are required so the team can create a viable modernization plan:

 1. Inventory of all application components, the hosts they run on, and the technologies in use
 2. Inventory of all dependencies across service APIs